Gireve/pncp-implementation-guide/docs/05-iso15118-plug-and-charge.md

 The CPO backend system:

-- Retrieves the available Contract Certificates Bundle (if any) for this vehicle/PCID (see step 5.3).
+- Retrieves the available "Contract Certificates Bundle" (if any) for this vehicle/PCiD (see step 5.3).
 - Sends it back to the Charging Station (see step 5.4).

 The Charging Station:

-- Pushes the Contract Certificate Bundle to the vehicle (see step 5.5).
+- Pushes the "Contract Certificate Bundle" to the vehicle (see step 5.5).

 The vehicle:

-- Must receive the Contract Certificate Bundle, unwrap, verify, and install it.
-The vehicle now contains the Contract Certificate.
-At this step, the vehicle can present a valid Contract Certificate to the Charging Point.
+- Must receive the "Contract Certificate Bundle", unwrap, verify, and install it.
+The vehicle now contains the "Contract Certificate".
+At this step, the vehicle can present a valid "Contract Certificate" to the Charging Point.
 The authentication process, and then the authorization process can be performed, and the charging session can start if the authorization is OK.

 #### 5.3.6 The CPO prepares an ISO-15118-ready Charging Station